davidshumway/self/research-proposal/proposal.md

 ## Anticipated Outcomes

-- A living ontology of code and marketplace evolution in human-in-the-loop systems
+- An ontology of code and marketplace evolution in human-in-the-loop systems
 - A reusable methodology for LLM-assisted static code analysis of marketplace codebases
 - Insights into marketplace dynamics that could inform DoorDash's optimization efforts
 - Publication at a top venue (KDD, WWW, or ICML/NeurIPS workshop)